mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ```

 !!! note "Info"
-    After creating the `PowerSystem` and `DCPowerFlow` types, users can add or modify buses, branches, and generators before directly using the [`solve!`](@ref solve!(::PowerSystem, ::DCPowerFlow)) function.
+    After creating the `PowerSystem` and `DcPowerFlow` types, users can add or modify buses, branches, and generators before directly using the [`solve!`](@ref solve!(::DcPowerFlow)) function.
 JuliaGrid automatically executes the necessary functions when adjustments lead to a valid solution.
 However, if modifications are incompatible, like changing the slack bus, JuliaGrid raises an error to prevent misleading outcomes, ensuring accuracy.

 ---

 ## [Power Analysis](@id DCPowerAnalysisManual)
-After obtaining the solution, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::PowerSystem, ::DCPowerFlow)) function.
+After obtaining the solution, we can calculate powers related to buses, branches, and generators using the [`power!`](@ref power!(::DcPowerFlow)) function.
 For example, let us consider the power system for which we obtained the DC power flow solution:
 ```@example ComputationPowersCurrentsLosses
 using JuliaGrid # hide
 @default(unit) # hide